 Come with an empty stomach!

 “Barbacoa” means to slow cook a piece of meat over an open fire.
-And no where is barbacoa cooked better than in Oaxaca.
-Though you can simply have the meat served to you on a tortilla (a la taco), we recommend having the barbacoa served to you as a stew (“en consomé”).
+And nowhere is barbacoa cooked better than in Oaxaca.
+Though you can have the meat served to you on a tortilla (a la taco), we recommend having the barbacoa served to you as a stew (“en consomรฉ”).

-Peering inside, the barbacoa pot looks like an entire pig or goat was maliciously chopped up, thrown in the pot, and sadistically boiled.
-If you look carefully, you could identify the ribs, parts of the jowl, intestines, liver, and kidneys.
+The barbacoa pot looks like an entire pig or goat was maliciously chopped up, thrown in the pot, and sadistically boiled.
+If you look carefully, you can identify the ribs, parts of the jowl, intestines, liver, and kidneys.

 Nothing goes to waste in a barbacoa pot.

 For taco lovers, fear not.
 You can still ask to be served a side of tortillas, cilantro, and onions.
-So if you want, you can still construct your own DIY tacos.
+So, you can still construct your own DIY tacos if you want.

-Not for the faint of heart, Menudo is a stew that predominantly features the stomach lining of a cow, or “tripe”.
-If cow innards makes you queasy, then you may want to take a hard pass.
-Or if you’re lucky, there might be other, more regular, cuts of meat included.
+Not for the faint of heart, Menudo and pozole are stews that predominantly feature the stomach lining of a cow, or “tripe.”
+If cow innards make you queasy, then you may want to take a hard pass.
+Or, if you’re lucky, other, more regular cuts of meat might be included.
 But tripe is usually the main event.

-It can be a bit hard to chow down on just cow tripe, so we like to put our tripe pieces on tortillas and spoon on healthy amounts of chopped onions, cilantro, and lime juice.
+It can be hard to chow down on cow tripe, so we like to put our tripe pieces on tortillas and spoon on healthy amounts of chopped onions, cilantro, and lime juice.

-If you grew up eating nachos slathered in american cheese at the movie theaters and at ball games, then Mexican chilaquiles is your salvation.
+If you grew up eating nachos slathered in American cheese at movie theaters and ball games, then Mexican chilaquiles are your salvation.

 Talk about a substantial upgrade.

-Chilaquiles is a traditional Mexican breakfast consisting of deep fried tortillas pieces.
-The tortilla chips are then slathered in salsa, cheese, and a hodgepodge of other toppings to create a delicious breakfast.
+Chilaquiles is a traditional Mexican breakfast consisting of deep-fried tortilla pieces.
+To create a delicious breakfast, the tortilla chips are slathered in salsa, cheese, and other toppings.

 Chilaquiles might look like informal street food, but the dish is often served even in fancy hotels and restaurants.
 One time, our chilaquiles even came with a poached egg on top.